datanav/docs/configuration.rst

        valid values.
      - "utf-8"
      -
+      .. _csv_endpoint_sink_param_skip_deleted_entities:

    * - ``skip-deleted-entities``
      - Boolean
-     - This can be set to ``true`` to prevent deleted entities from appearing in the CSV output.
+     - This can be set to ``false`` to make deleted entities appear in the CSV output.
+The default is that deleted entities does not appear.
+If you set this to ``true`` you will also most likely want to include the "_deleted" attribute in the ``columns`` list, so that rows that represents deleted entities can be recognized.
+(If you need to rename or reformat the "_deleted" attribute you can do that by adding a :ref:`DTL transform <dtl_transform>` to the pipe.)
-     - false
+     - true
      -